Read Smile Sciences Reviews to find out if Smile Sciences teeth whitening kit is the option for you.

 You can have a look at the table below for a quick comparison between Science Smiles and the other top brands on the market, like Snow and Auraglow.

-Out of all of the kits in the table, our favorite whitening kit in 2020 is Snow Teeth Whitening.
+As you can see from the table, one of our favorite whitening kits in 2023 is Snow Teeth Whitening.
 Yes, Snow costs a bit more than Science Smiles, but not that much more, especially considering you get a whole year's worth of treatments.

-When it comes to home whitening kits, Snow is our favorite option.
+When it comes to home whitening kits, Snow isn't just one of our top picks—celebrities love it too.
 It offers results comparable to those you would get from the dentist, noticeable, fast and long-lasting, but it's much more affordable and can be done from the comfort of your home.

-Discover Snow for yourself, and see why it's considered one of the best kits out there.
+Discover Snow for yourself, and see why everyone, including your favorite stars consider it to be one of the best whitening kits around.

 Is Smile Sciences teeth whitening safe?